bediger4000/linked_lists/README.md

 a lot.

-I've done this problem (in C) as an exercise in the past, because it just seemed so outlandish.
+I've done this problem (in C) as an exercise in the past, because it seemed so outlandish.
-I think that someone who was just informed of this very hacky idea (node carries prev XOR next as a single field) might have a lot of trouble with it.
+I think that someone who was recently informed of this very hacky idea (node carries prev XOR next as a single field) might have a lot of trouble with it.
 `node->next` and `node->prev` are one thing,